nsafarova/javascript30/day05/README.md

  - CSS3 `flexbox` layout and nested flexbox
  - `Event handling` used to handle `click` and `transitionend` events
- - use `toggle()` to add or remove a CSS class to the selected element
+ - used `toggle()` to add or remove a CSS class to the selected element

 ### includes()

 > Safari transitionend event.propertyName === flex */
->
 > Chrome + FF transitionend event.propertyName === flex-grow */

-`includes()` is used to check for the word "flex" in the `propertyName` property of the `transitionend` event object to ensure cross-browser compatibility.
+`includes()` is used to check for the word "flex" in the `propertyName` property of the `transitionend` event object to ensure cross-browser compatibility:

 ```
 if (e.propertyName.includes('flex')) {